AIP Analyst Workshop widget

 View configuration

 View configuration controls which interface elements are visible to users, allowing you to create streamlined experiences tailored to your use case.
-Hover over the help indicators in the configuration panel for detailed descriptions of each option.
+Available options include:

 AIP Analyst Workshop view configuration.